anthonycaccese/art-book-next-addons/README.md

-This is a repo for hosting user created addons for Art Book Next
+This is a repo of user created addons for [Art Book Next](https://github.com/anthonycaccese/art-book-next-es)

-## To Contribute:
+## To contribute:

 - If you have a github account:
     - fork this repo and then make a new folder for your images within in the backgrounds folder.